walkabillylab/labguide/Guide.md

 Our mission is

-> To conduct research that will help design urban and rural environments that equitably increase physical activity for the entire population
+> To conduct research that will help design urban environments that equitably increase physical activity for the entire population

 Our motto is